About Me

 I understand the complexity of family life because I am right in the thick of it.
 As a parent to two teenagers, I am navigating the daily realities of modern adolescence—including questions of identity, independence, and belonging.

 I also know that relationships rarely follow a straight line.
 Having navigated divorce, co-parenting, and the nuances of a blended family, I understand the work it takes to rebuild.
-I also bring the practical skills of a trained mediator, which allows me to help families navigate emotionally charged transitions with clarity and care.
+I bring the practical skills of a trained mediator, which allows me to help families navigate emotionally charged transitions with clarity and care.

 I bring this lived experience into the room to offer you a space that is free of judgment.
 I know that life can be messy, but I also know that with the right tools, it is possible to create a reality that feels grounded and connected.

-What is it Like to Work with You?
+What It’s Like to Work With Me